 From press-fit posts to weights and captive bead rings, there are many different types of ornamentation considered “body jewelry.”
 What follows are the various types of jewelry you’ll encounter at our studio (or any other), a bit of information about how each one works, and basic instructions on how to insert and/or remove them.

-Keep in mind, we will always change your jewelry at the studio for free.
-(Just remember to bring your ID every time, and remember that you’re still encouraged to tip your piercer!)
+Keep in mind, we are always happy to help you change your jewelry at the studio.
+(Just remember to bring your ID every time and arrive one hour prior to closing!)
 But even if you usually come to us for your jewelry change, it’s a good idea to figure out how your jewelry works—unexpected emergency room trips or medical procedures may require body jewelry be removed, and we hear all too often the difficulty people encounter trying to take jewelry out in an emergency without understanding exactly how it works.

 Image above courtesy of Joeltron!